cantikapf/IR-study-companion/_chapters/045-international-organization-in-international-relations/040-UN-administration.md

 title: 'The United Nations: Introduction'
 slug: un-administration
 abstract: This page providing an introduction to the United Nations (UN).
 It includes information about the UN's founding, its goals and functions, as well as the significance of the UN Charter as the legal basis for the organization.
+simple_summary: "Have you ever been in a school club where everyone has to vote on what to do?
+International Organizations are exactly like that, but for countries!
+They join big clubs like the UN or ASEAN so they can sit at a round table and work together to fix big problems."
 ---

 ## Introduction

-The United Nations (UN) is an intergovernmental organization founded in 1945 with the aim to maintain international peace and security, protect human rights, deliver humanitarian aid, promote sustainable development, and uphold international law.
+The **United Nations** (UN) is an intergovernmental organization founded in 1945 with the aim to maintain **international** peace and security, protect human rights, deliver humanitarian aid, promote sustainable development, and uphold international law.

 The UN was established after World War II to replace the ineffective League of Nations.
-Its founding charter was signed by 51 member states, with the goal of preventing future wars by facilitating collective security and cooperation.
+Its founding charter was signed by 51 **member states**, with the goal of preventing future wars by facilitating collective security and cooperation.
 Over the decades, the UN has grown to comprise 193 member states.

 Headquartered in New York City, the UN has expanded its scope and activities significantly since its inception.
-While the Security Council holds primary responsibility for safeguarding peace, the organization carries out a wide array of functions through its various agencies and programs.
+While the **Security Council** holds primary responsibility for safeguarding peace, the organization carries out a wide array of functions through its various agencies and programs.
 From election monitoring to refugee relief to arms control treaties, the UN plays a vital role in global governance and cooperation.

 Though not a world government, the UN provides a unique forum for multilateral diplomacy and upholding international law.
 Its successes, limitations and evolving challenges continue to make it an indispensable actor on the world stage.